MohitRanjan2433/E_Commerce_API/README.md

+*E-commerce API Project 🚀*

-This is a backend API for an e-commerce platform built using **Go Fiber**.
-The API allows users to perform various operations related to products, categories, orders, shopping cart, user management, payment integration, and more.
+Welcome to the E-commerce API Project!
+This repository contains the backend for an e-commerce platform.
+The API is built using a structured and modular approach, featuring user authentication, product management, category management, and more.

-## Features
+**Features ✨**

 - **User Authentication & Authorization**: Sign-up, login, password recovery, JWT-based authentication.
 - **Product Management**: CRUD operations for products, categories, and brands.